duncanamps/box80/README.md

 As part of my journey, I've been making more of an effort to understand the science of how these things operate and in 2020 wrote [LaCoGen](https://github.com/duncanamps/lacogen1), an open-source **La**zarus **Co**mpiler **Gen**erator.
 It was basically my own home-brewed version of LEX and YACC, the famous compiler generator tools from the C fraternity, to enable me to have this facility on my favourite Lazarus environment.
+It was written from the ground up using first principles and knowledge I gained from the [Dragon book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools).

 Using this tool, I was able to write [XA80](https://github.com/duncanamps/xa80), an open-source cross-platform assembler for x80 processors; 8080, 8085, Z80 and Z180.
 It contains an opcode compiler which was, itself, developed